Capture a trace in Database Experimentation Assistant

 Start the trace capture

-The trace capture writes out a .trc file in the specified location.
-The trace file includes trace results of the activity of a SQL Server database.
-TRC files are designed to provide more information about errors that are detected and reported by SQL Server.
+The trace file includes trace results of the activity of a SQL Server database. .trc files are designed to provide more information about errors that are detected and reported by SQL Server.

 Frequently asked questions about trace capture